andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ---

-/*
-architects wanted to 'own' the model and be the gatekeepers.
+//architects wanted to 'own' the model and be the gatekeepers.

-FAILURE MODE: DESIGN CONTINUES DURING DELIVERY -IT'S PRACTICAL, NOT THEORETICAL
+//FAILURE MODE: DESIGN CONTINUES DURING DELIVERY -IT'S PRACTICAL, NOT THEORETICAL

-The model doesn't need to change once you "find" it - DELI *****
+//The model doesn't need to change once you "find" it - DELI *****

-Constant desire to "future-proof" - this is not the same as building on a supple model - DISCO / DELI
+//Constant desire to "future-proof" - this is not the same as building on a supple model - DISCO / DELI

-Lots of people just think DDD is "just names" - DELI
+//Lots of people just think DDD is "just names" - DELI

-There is a blessed team responsible for modelling and "the domain model" - DELI
+//There is a blessed team responsible for modelling and "the domain model" - DELI

-The model doesn't need to be explicit in the code - DISCO / DELI  *****
+//The model doesn't need to be explicit in the code - DISCO / DELI  *****

-Grasping the theory is easy, but putting it into practice is harder - practice builds up pattern recognition, gut instincts and muscle memory - DELI */
+//Grasping the theory is easy, but putting it into practice is harder - practice builds up pattern recognition, gut instincts and muscle memory - DELI

 ---

 In summary: Solve the business problems.
 Work with the domain experts.
 Work with the teams.
 Work with the code.
 Iterate.